aosilvester/Eat-Da-Burger-/README.md

 ## Description

-* **What is Friend Finder?**
+* **What is Eat-Da-Burger?**
-Friend Finder is a full stack website designed to
+Eat-Da-Burger is a full stack website that demonstrates node express handlebars web conventions under the theme of making and eating burgers.

-* **How Does Friend Finder Work?**
+* **How Does Eat-Da-Burger Work?**
-The user answers the questions presented to them, and includes their name and picture.
-When the user submits their survey, their best match is presented to them.

-* **Target Audience of Friend Finder**
-The target audience is anybody who wants to find friends
+The user is presented with the list of burger, both ready and those that have been devoured.
+The user can select any burger and either devour it or make it again.
+Additionally, the user is able to create new burgers at any time.

 * **Purpose of the Project**
-The purpose of this project is to demonstrate knowledge of express.js and back end server distribution of information and API functionality
+The purpose of this project is to demonstrate knowledge of node express handlebars

 ## Getting Started